missionpinball/mpf-docs/docs/code/api_reference/core/device_manager.md

 ## Accessing the device_manager in code

-There is only one instance of the device_manager in MPF, and it’s accessible via self.machine.device_manager.
+There is only one instance of the device_manager in MPF, and it's accessible via self.machine.device_manager.

 ## Methods & Attributes